adhithin/P5Candyyyy/README.md

 ### Ratings and Reviews:

-CREATE is used in our ratings and reviews, when users add a review of the game. they include their name, a rating from 1-5, and a comment.
+CREATE is used in our ratings and reviews.

+*when users add a review of the game. they include their name, a rating from 1-5, and a comment.*

-<a href="https://github.com/adhithin/P5Candyyyy/blob/2cd317c8a0bb2203be14b4b2d60d673801f3fff6/views.py#L72"> link to code for ratings </a>
++ code for create is here <a href="https://github.com/adhithin/P5Candyyyy/blob/2cd317c8a0bb2203be14b4b2d60d673801f3fff6/views.py#L72"> from line 72 </a> of views.py

-+ they can leave a rating and comment <a href="http://arcadesmash.tk/ratings"> here. </a>
++ they can leave a rating and comment <a href="http://arcadesmash.tk/ratings"> here </a> on the site.

 ### SQL